UltipaDocs

 • Cannot use system property names or reserved words.

-In a closed graph, node schema names must be unique, and edge schema names must be unique.
-However, a node schema and an edge schema may share the same name.
+Node type names must be unique, and edge type names must be unique.
+However, a node type and an edge type may share the same name.

 Property